 Gone But Not Lost: The Bridges of Florence during World War II

-By late July of 1944, Allied forces were very close to liberating Florence from the Nazis, who had occupied the city for the past year.
-“The Allied forces are advancing on Florence,” warned thousands of leaflets dropped by American planes.
+Florence, World War II.
+July 1944.
+The city, occupied by Nazis for the past year, is on the brink of liberation by Allied forces.
+“The Allied forces are advancing on Florence,” confirmed the thousands of leaflets that fluttered from the sky, dropped by American planes.
 “The city’s liberation is at hand.
-Citizens of Florence, you must unite to preserve your…
+Citizens of Florence, you…

 Snapshots from Florence: The Ponte Vecchio